Mid Canterbury cricket team

 The Mid Canterbury cricket team represents the Mid Canterbury region of the South Island of New Zealand, with its headquarters in Ashburton.
 Its governing body is the Mid Canterbury Cricket Association.
-The team competes in the Hawke Cup.
+It is one of the 21 teams from around New Zealand that compete in the Hawke Cup.
 Until 1996 it was known as Ashburton County.

 History

 Ashburton County

 Cricket in the Ashburton area extends back at least as far as the 1860s.
 An Ashburton team played a team from Christchurch in South Rakaia in October 1866.
 Shortly after the creation of Ashburton County, the Ashburton County Cricket Club was formed in September 1877.
 It was dissolved in 1886 and re-formed as Ashburton Cricket Club.
 The Ashburton County Cricket Association was formed in 1896.

 A 15-man Ashburton County team captained by Godfrey Harper played the touring Australian XI in March 1921, losing by 10 wickets.
-The team began competing in the Hawke Cup in the 1950s, but never won the title.
+The team began competing in the Hawke Cup in the 1950s, and played in six challenge matches between 1959 and 1977, but never won the title.